kyma-project/kyma/docs/kyma/05-02-custom-component-installation.md

 ### Installation from the release

 1. Create a file with the list of components you desire to install.
 You can copy and paste most of the components from the regular [installation file](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr-cluster.yaml.tpl#L14), then modify the list as you like.
-An example file can look like:
+An example file can look like the following:

 ```yaml
 components: